alwynmathew/COCO-annotation-structure/README.md

-# coco_format
-Dataset format for COCO dataset
+# Dataset format for COCO dataset